Nothing “Fishie” About It: How Keyla grew her upcycled dog treat company with community investment!

 “I made Fishies so we could bring the things that kept our family happy and healthy throughout the years to your family,” Keyla says.

 Keyla began selling her dog treats at the restaurant - literally, selling a doggy bag for happy customers to take home, and also setting up at the local farmer’s market in Baltimore to get out into the community (and of course, see some dogs).
 It grew so popular that Keyla was left with one conclusion:

 “I want to take Fishies national!” says Keyla.
 “It’s great that our local community can buy Fishies at our restaurant, or find us in the farmer’s market, but this is really a national product that can deal with a national problem: fish waste.”

 In order to go national, of course, some big changes needed to be made.
 Keyla needed to hire employees, invest in marketing materials and working capital, and get some new, durable packaging for the dog treats to hit the shelves of local grocery stores.
-She decided that to raise the funds to do this, she was going to reach out to the community that helped her build her restaurant and run a Honeycomb campaign!
+She decided that to raise the funds to do this, she was going to reach out to the community that helped her build her restaurant and put on a Honeycomb investment offering!

-Honeycomb Credit is a platform that allows small businesses to raise money in the form of crowdfunded loans.
+Honeycomb Credit is a platform that allows small businesses to raise money from local investors.
 A small business owner like Keyla can reach out to her customers, family, and friends to invest in her business, starting at $100!

 With Honeycomb, Keyla ended up raising $37,275 from 58 investors.
 That puts her well on her way to growing Fishies, creating jobs in her community and becoming a household name!